PoisotLab/ms_straight_lines/manuscript.md

 | Constant [@Mart92]                 | @eq:cc   | 2811.0 ± 68.3    | -145.3               | 21.1                      |
 | Link-species scaling [@CoheBria84] | @eq:lssl | 39840.1 ± 2795.1 | -18659.8             | 1381.7                    |

-Table: Comparison of the different models.
-Pareto-smoothed important sampling values and differences relative to the maximum in the expected log predictive density for the flexible links and the three competing models.
-The mean and standard deviation (SD) (standard error (SE)) is given for the two metrics. {#tbl:comparison}
+Table: Comparison of the four different models.
+We show Pareto-smoothed important sampling values (PSIS-LOO) and the SD of these values.
+PSIS-LOO is similar to information critera in that smaller values indicate better predictive performance.
+We also show expected log predictive density (ELPD) differences to the maximum for all models, along with the standard error (SE) of these differences. {#tbl:comparison}

 All models fitted well, without any problematic warnings from Stan's diagnostics (see Experimental Procedures), but our model for flexible links outperformed